bennyboer/table-engine/README.md

 # Table Engine

-> Library to visualize huge tables in web environments.
+> Library to visualize huge tables in web environments with high-performance rendering.

+Work in progress, come back later to receive some updates!